Financial Ombudsman Service received over 140,000 complaints in the second half of 2024

 We will be updating the guidance on our website to reflect these changes from 1 April 2023.

 The FCA’s policy statement PS19/8 sets out the full background to increasing our award limits.
-The change can be seen in the FCA’s handbook
+The change can be seen in the FCA’s handbook.

-Today, we’ve published data that shows how many complaints we received about financial businesses in the first half of 2023.
+Data published today shows how many complaints we received about financial businesses in the second half of 2024.